VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/hardware.md

 Essentially the VRM may contain multiple stages of current and voltage regulation modules.
 The more of these stages the more stable the voltage and the more current can be delivered.
 For most cases, this can be left alone, but it's incredibly important when over clocking, as to overclock a CPU or GPU it's usually necessary to increase the voltage, which is typically done from within the BIOS/UEFI or from a configuration utility inside the OS in the case of the GPU.

-You can typically tell how strong a particular VRM is by counting the number of 'chokes' on the board.
+You can typically tell how strong a particular uVRM is by counting the number of 'chokes' on the board.

 [TODO, add pictures of chokes]

+---

+<iframe width="100%" height="500" src="https://www.youtube.com/embed/zxGqGCtPxn4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Graphics Card (or integrated graphics)